learn-co-curriculum/multiphase-wsl-env-python/README.md

 $ echo $SHELL
 ```

-When you set up WSL, the default shell is `/bin/bash`, which means the file we need to up;date is the `.bashrc` file.
+When you set up WSL, the default shell is `/bin/bash`, which means the file we need to update is the `.bashrc` file.

 To open the `.bashrc` file with VSCode, run the following command: